taylorsilva/cooking/Sauces/Shallots & Anchovies Sauce.md

 ### With Pasta

 Add cooked pasta to dutch oven/pot that contains sauce.
 Add 1 cup of pasta water as well.
 Stir on medium-high for 3-5 or until sauce has reduced but not sticky.

+When serving add parsley and finely chopped garlic.
+Season with extra pepper